-Carolyn is a sophomore at Fordham University majoring in Communications and Media Studies with a minor in Sociology.
+Carolyn is a Senior at Fordham University majoring in Communications and Culture with a concentration in media studies.
 After working countless years at her family funeral home in South Boston, which specializes in low cost services for the homeless, she realized that more people would be willing to help those in need if the resources necessary were readily available.
-Outside of working at her family business, Carolyn’s volunteer work at the Salem birthplace spurred her to take further action to help better the lives of others who are less fortunate. .
+Outside of working at her family business, Carolyn’s volunteer work at the North Shore Medical Center birthplace spurred her to take further action to help better the lives of others who are less fortunate.

 Why is HomelessHope.net so important to you?
 Homeless Hope is important to me because it provides an easier way to access homeless shelters, making it plausible for people who have busy schedules to go out and volunteer.
 With HomelessHope.net directly at a person’s fingertips, it is now possible for more people than every to find homeless resources in MA and CT.
 My long-term goal is to expand Homeless Hope to NY in order to be able to help the vast homeless population in its major cities.

 Lauren is a Graduate Student at Yale University majoring in Molecular, Cellular, and Developmental Biology with a concentration in Neurobiology.
 Her research has included investigatingrod photoreceptor differentiation in the developing retina, as well as developing a novel cost-effective treatment designed to provide light therapy to diabetic retinopathy patients.
 Outside of the laboratory, her volunteer work has spurred her to engage with populations in need of medical care and underprivileged/marginalized communities.